 The Company engages an external service provider to provide secretarial services and has appointed Ms. Lee Ka Man as its Company Secretary on 18 January 2019.
+Ms. Lee is an associate member of both The Hong Kong Chartered Governance Institute and The Chartered Governance Institute in the United Kingdom.
+She has over 15 years of experience in the fields of company secretarial and compliance.
 The primary corporate contact person in the Company is Mr. Leung Chun Wah, the Executive Director.

-During the year ended 31 December 2021, Ms. Lee Ka Man has undertaken not less than 15 hours of relevant professional training in accordance with Rule 3.29 of the Listing Rules.
+During the year ended 31 December 2023, Ms. Lee Ka Man has undertaken not less than 15 hours of relevant professional training in accordance with Rule 3.29 of the Listing Rules.